-2:1 or above BSc Hons degree (or equivalent), from a recognised academic institution, is required for direct entry.
-For international students, an IELTS score of 6.0 (5.5 in all skills) or equivalent, such as Pearson PTE, is also required.
+Minimum 2.2 BSc (Hons) degree (or equivalent), from a recognised academic institution, is required for direct entry.

 Months of entry